namikki/az-900/eng_questions/eng_40_questions_1.md

 - **Resource cost analysis:** This is not a feature of an Azure Virtual Network.
 Resource cost analysis is related to billing and monitoring, which is handled by other Azure services like Azure Cost Management.
 - **Packet inspection:** Packet inspection refers to the ability to inspect and filter network traffic, which is typically handled by Azure Firewall or Network Security Groups (NSGs), not by the Virtual Network itself.
 - **Geo-redundancy:** Geo-redundancy refers to the replication of data across different geographic regions for disaster recovery and high availability.
 This is a feature of Azure Storage, not Azure Virtual Network.

+### Question 20

+Which of the following enables Azure resources to be deployed close to users?

+a) Scalability

+b) High availability

+c) Elasticity

+**d) Geo-distribution**

+**Note:**
+- **Geo-distribution** enables Azure resources to be deployed close to users by distributing resources across multiple geographic locations.
+This helps to redice latency, improve performance, and provide a better user experience by ensuring that the resources are located closer to the end-users.

+### Question 21

+Match the cloud computing benefits to the appropriate descriptions.
+Each benefit may be used once, more than once, or not at all.

+**Benefits:** Disaster recovery, Geo-distribution, Scalability, High availability

+- Increase the compute capacity of apps in the cloud: **Scalability**
+- Provide a continuous user experience with no apparent downtime: **High availability**
+- Ensure the users always have the best experience by deploying apps to all the regions where there are users: **Geo-distribution**

+### Question 22

+You need to identify the type of failure for which an Azure Availability Zone can be used to protect access to Azure services.
+What should you identify?

+a) a storage failure

+b) an Azure region failure

+c) a physical server failure

+**d) an Azure data center failure**

+**Note:**
+- **Azure Availability Zones** are specifically designed to protect against failures at the **data center level** within a single Azure region.
+Each Availability Zone is an independent data center with its own power, cooling, and networking.
+If one data center (Availability Zone) fails, services running in another Availability Zone in the same region will continue to function, ensuring high availability.

+**Other Options:**
+- **a physical server failure:** Azure Availability Sets are more relevant for protecting against physical server failures.
+An Availability Set ensures that VMs are distributed across multiple physical servers, racks, and storage units within a single data center.
+This approach minimizes the impact of a single server failure.
+However, Availability Zones offer more comprehensive protection, as they guard against entire data center failures rather than just server failures.
+- **an Azure region failure**: **Geo-redundancy or Azure paired regions** are used to protect against **Azure region failures**.
+If an entire Azure region fails (e.g., due to a natural disaster), geo-redundancy ensures that services can failover to a secondary region.
+Availability Zones, however, are within a single region and do not protect against region-wide failures.
+- **a storage failure**: **Azure Storage Redundancy** options, such as Locally Redundant Storage (LRS) or Geo-Redundant Storage (GRS), are designed to protect against **storage failures**.
+LRS replicates data within the same data center, while GRS replicates data across different regions.
+Availability Zones focus on broader infrastructure resilience rather than just storage.